strangerstudios/pmpro-social-login/readme.txt

 == How to Use ==

 1. After activation and proper configuration of the WordPress Social Login plugin, you can navigate to the membership checkout page as a visitor to see the Social Login options.
+See http://www.paidmembershipspro.com/add-ons/plus-add-ons/social-login-add-on/ for application setup with social networks.
-1. To hide Social Login at Membership Checkout for a specifc level, edit the Memberships Level and check the box to "Hide Social Login at Checkout for this Level".
+1. To hide Social Login at Membership Checkout for a specifc level, edit the Membership Level and check the box to "Hide Social Login at Checkout for this Level".
+1. To set the default level to users logging in for the first time via Social Login, edit the Membership Level and check the box to "Make this the default level to users logging in for the first time via Social Login".

 == Changelog ==
 = .1 =